 DAY 3 – PYONGYANG CITY TOUR

-We will start the morning off with a visit to the Kumsusan Palace of the Sun, the grand mausoleum where the late leaders lie in state inside glass sarcophagi (closed in May and June; formal dress required).
-Afterwards, take a walk in the Kim Il Sung Square, the 3rd largest public square in the world and home to many of the North Korean military parades broadcasted internationally during important holiday events.
+We will start the morning off with a walk in the Kim Il Sung Square, the 3rd largest public square in the world and home to many of the North Korean military parades broadcasted internationally during important holiday events.
 Take a stroll through the city to the Foreign Languages Bookshop which provides the best chance in the DPRK to pick up postcards, publications, posters and other trinkets that make perfect souvenirs.
+Visit the Mansudae Art Studio, the most prestigious fine arts studio and gallery in North Korea.
+This studio is the only one given permission to depict the Great Leaders in monuments, murals and mosaics.
+We recommend getting the ink block paintings here.
 We will visit the Mangyongdae Native House, the birthplace of President Kim Il Sung.

 After lunch, visit the Grand People’s Study House, an extensive library used to further education and the heart of study on the national Juche ideology.
 We will then head deep underground to take a 5-stop ride on the Pyongyang Metro, the deepest metro in the world also filled with mosaics, monuments, and plaques commemorating the DPRK’s revolutionary history.

 We will then tour the grounds and be treated to a children’s performance at the Mangyongdae Children’s Palace, an extracurricular facility for young students to further their talents in arts and sport.
 Test your skills at the Meari Shooting Range before we have dinner at a local restaurant.
 Finish the evening with a casual walk on the new Ryomyong Street, home to Pyongyang’s most extravagant apartment complexes and opened in just April 2017 to international media attention.